go-gremlins/gremlins/docs/docs/usage/commands/unleash.md

 # Unleash

-The main command used in Gremlins is `unleash`, that _unleashes_ the _gremlins_ and start a mutation test of your code.
+The main command used in Gremlins is `unleash`, that _unleashes_ the _gremlins_ and starts a mutation test of your code.
 If `unleash` is too long to type for you, you can use its aliases `run` and `r`.

 !!! warning
     At this time, this only works in the root of a Go module (where the `go.mod` file resides).

-To execute a mut
-ation testing run just type
+To execute a mutation testing run just type

 ```shell
 gremlins unleash